Mentor support

 Will I receive mentor training?

-You will undergo a brief training course, plus four group supervision sessions with Chalmers’ study support coordinator.
+You will undergo a brief training course, plus a couple of group supervision sessions with Chalmers’ study support coordinator.

 Will I get paid?